New ways for you to connect with nature

-To create more opportunities for everyone to connect with nature, we’re developing and upgrading 14 large suburban parks and parklands linking smaller parks in Melbourne’s established and growing suburbs.
+To create more opportunities for everyone to access parks and connect with nature, we’re creating 3 new parks and upgrading or expanding 12 large suburban parklands in Melbourne’s established and growing suburbs.

-We are now working across the state and local government, with Traditional Owners and the community to develop these parks.
+We are partnering with local governments, Traditional Owners, other government agencies and the community to deliver these parks.

-Together, these open spaces will improve liveability for local communities, help protect our native wildlife and create jobs and investment in growing suburbs.
-They include:
+The new and improved green open spaces will enhance liveability for local communities, protect our native plants and wildlife, and create jobs and investment in growing suburbs.

 - Frankston to Mornington Parklands

 - Sandbelt Parklands

 - Greening the Pipeline , the transformation of the Main Outfall Sewer into a linear park in the City of Wyndham